 The Center for African Studies, in partnership with the Department of African American Studies and the Berkeley Language Center, works to support the African language learning needs of students and faculty.
 The program is guided by a leadership team consisting of representatives from the Department, the Center for African Studies, the Berkeley Language Center and the College of Letters and Science.
 Dr. Elizabeth Boner in the Center for African Studies provides support and coordination for the program.

-In Spring 2013, we are offering Chichewa, Kiswahili I, II and III and Wolof I and II.
-These language courses are listed in African American Studies.
+In Spring 2015, we are offering Chichewa, Kiswahili I, II and III and Wolof I. These language courses are listed in African American Studies.
 Arabic is available through the Department of Near Eastern Studies.
 Courses in these languages will be available to all Berkeley students and, through concurrent enrollment via UC Extension, to members of the larger community.
 We offer a weekly Kiswahili Table.
 Please contact us for futher information.

 We have offered other languages in the recent past: Afrikaans, Amharic, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu.
 While the tutorial request program is not currently accepting students, we encourage you to register your interest in other African languages by completing the tutorial request form and submitting it to CAS.

 Through our Understanding Sudan curriculum project, we developed material on Sudanese Arabic.
-We are developing material in Amharic, Oromo, Somali, Swahili and Tigrinya through our Understanding the Horn project.
+Through our Understanding the Horn project, we developed material in Amharic, Oromo, Somali, Swahili and Tigrinya.

 Other African Language Resources

 |University of California, Berkeley||Search | About Site | Contact|